 We have taken exclusive use of a 106 room hotel on the shores on Lake Geneva, minutes from the United Nations.
 Good prices, excellent open networking spaces and outstanding views.
 You will receive details of how to book when you have registered to attend.

-Catering and transfers: dinners Wed 11th and Thursday 12th, lunches Thursday 12th and Friday 13th and various coffee breaks are included in the conference for all participants.
+Catering and transfers: dinners, lunches and various coffee breaks are included in the conference for all participants.
 Where conference venues are not within walking distance, transfers are provided.

 Costs per person